 10. Legacy Systems

-- Description: Older medical devices that are no longer supported pose significant security risks.
+- Description: Older medical devices no longer supported pose significant security risks.

 - Example: An outdated patient records system, no longer receiving security updates, was breached, leading to a significant data leak.